-The site was found to be well managed during the period under review.
 The silt control was much improved over the previous monitoring period.
-The grass cover in the pre-fill gully was maintained appropriately and the silt control fencing in the stormwater drain/tributary was upgraded to a more substantive and effective system.
+The grass cover in the pre-fill gully was maintained appropriately until clearance was necessary to extend the fill area.
+The silt controls were in place and working effectively throughout the monitoring period.
+The site was well fenced and secure.